 Common CRI Questions

-Between understanding which energy friendly bulbs best fit your space and figuring out the different terms and acronyms in lighting, choosing a light bulb can actually be a bit confusing these days.
-Consumers need to be aware of what they’re really getting every time they make a purchase.
-This article will talk about CRI or Color Rendering Index.
-Below are the most common questions about CRI and what to look for when buying a light bulb.
+We’ll be the first to admit that it can really feel like you’re bombarded with so much everchanging information on bulbs.
+Inevitably this has led to just many more questions and we don’t blame you.
+Between understanding which energy friendly bulbs best fit your space and comprehending the vast array of different terms revolving around lighting, choosing a light bulb can be a bit…confusing, to say the least.
+We know how important it is that consumers are aware of what they’re really receiving every time they make a purchase which is why we wanted to help a little bit.
+In this article, we will (hopefully) answer all your queries about CRI or Color Rendering Index.
+Below are the most commonly asked questions about CRI and what to look for when buying a light bulb.

-What is it all about?
-Colour Rendering Index is a system of measuring the accuracy of the colour of objects illuminated by a light source—in this case, LED light bulbs.
+Have you ever noticed that objects can look different under certain types of light?
+The best and most relatable example is the moment you try clothes on in a dressing room and they look amazing; you happily buy them but then, at home in your bedroom mirror, they look totally different.
+Well, Colour Rendering Index (CRI) is behind this annoying mystery.
+Simply put, CRI is a system of measuring the accuracy of the colour of objects illuminated by a light source—in this case, LED light bulbs.
 The index gives us a way to measure how red reds look and how blues look under a certain light.
 The higher the CRI rating the richer colours look.
-Sunlight tops the index at 100, which why many say that natural light is the best kind of light.
+Obviously, sunlight tops the index at 100, which why there’s very logical reasoning behind believing that natural light is the best kind of light.